Orange Roughy

 More information

-• Imported from New Zealand (7,811t caught in 2015-15; 316t imported into Australia 2016)
+• Imported from New Zealand (10,257t caught in 2021/22; 152t imported into Australia in 2022)

-Orange roughy is a long-lived, deep-sea species.
+Orange roughy is an extremely long-lived, deep-sea species.
 Individuals live for well over 100 years, which is one of the longest lives of any fish known.
 They live around seamounts (underwater mountains) at depths of down to 1800m.
 Orange roughy also tend to aggregate together, which has made them particularly easy for fisheries to target in previous years.

 The first fisheries for orange roughy began operating in the 1980s and 90s and landed huge quantities of fish.
 However, catches rapidly declined from as high as 40,000 tonnes per year to 10s of tonnes within a period of two decades.
 As a particularly long-lived species that reproduces late (around up to 70-80 years of age before reaching full maturity) high fishing pressure reduced populations to a point where the species could not reproduce quickly enough to replace their numbers removed by fishing.

 The NZ orange roughy fishery has been certified as sustainable by the Marine Stewardship Council, although this certification was contested internationally.
+Fishery sustainability has not improved since certification and has recently been suspended, due to the aforementioned abandonment of scientific stock assessments.